davideimola/presentations/greenops.md

 **Knative**, **Horizontal Pod Autoscaling**, and **KubeGreen** can help us to reduce the energy consumption on a Kubernetes cluster.

 Also, **FinOps** tools can help us to reduce all the waste in the cloud.

 ---
 transition: slide-left
+handle: DavideImola
+logoHeader: /logo.svg
+website: links.davideimola.dev
+---

+# In conclusion...

+...
+I know that it's not easy to change the way we work and the way we build our applications.

+But we can start with small steps and small changes, and we can make a big difference.

+We can't change the world in one day, but we can start to make it better.

+If you want to learn more: https://envirotechnical.eu/

+---
+transition: slide-left